safe-global/safe-smart-account/docs/overview.md

 Modules add additional functionalities to the Safe contracts.
 They are smart contracts that implement the Safe’s functionality while separating module logic from the Safe’s core contract.

-Modules are very security-critical since they allow the execution of transactions without requiring any confirmation from the owners.
 A basic Safe does not require any modules.
 Adding and removing a module requires confirmation from all owners.
 Events are emitted whenever a module is added or removed and also whenever a module transaction was successful or failed.

+> ⚠️ WARNING: Modules are a security risk since they can execute arbitrary transactions,
+> so only trusted and audited modules should be added to a Safe.
+A malicious module can completely takeover a Safe

 #### Transaction guards